-Not only is the city dedicated to sustainable development and ecologically-friendly practices, but Denver also offers two national research centers that have tours and exhibits about the Earth’s climate and renewable energy, and a world class museum of nature and science.
-Nearby, it’s possible to actually tour an environmental disaster area that is now being transformed into the largest urban wildlife refuge in the country.
+Not only is the city dedicated to sustainable development and ecologically friendly practices, but Denver also offers two national research centers that have tours and exhibits about the Earth’s climate and renewable energy, and a world-class museum of nature and science.
+Nearby, it’s possible to actually tour an environmental disaster area that was transformed into the largest urban wildlife refuge in the country.

 DENVER'S CLIMATE HAS CHANGED MANY TIMES

 It's fitting that Denver has become a tourism center for the study of global warming, because few areas on earth have experienced more dramatic climate changes than Denver.
-The area around the city has been a tropical rain forest, a flat desert, a redwood forest and was once buried under an inland sea.
+The area around the city has been a tropical rainforest, a flat desert and a redwood forest, and it was once buried under an inland sea.
 Rhinoceroses, giraffes and lions have lived in Denver, as did a wide variety of dinosaurs.

 THE NATIONAL RENEWABLE ENERGY LABORATORY